Further information regarding the Fall semester will be sent to students via your Populi student account throughout the summer.

 Because of the quasi-residential nature of the building within the Center for Pastoral Leadership, the following guidelines have been established in an effort to protect the rightfully expected privacy of the CPL residents and to allow for the greatest possible use of the seminary facilities by the Master of Arts Students.

-In general, all corridors where resident student rooms are located are restricted areas and are open to use by resident students only.
-Therefore, Master of Arts Students should confine their activities and movements within the building to the public areas (e.g. classrooms, the administrative corridors, Chapel, the Student Dining Room, the Bishop Lyke Lounge and the Library.
+In general, all corridors where resident student rooms are located are restricted areas and are open to use by resident seminarians and faculty only.
+Therefore, commuter students should confine their activities and movements within the main building to the Library and to the classrooms in the St. Anthony Center.

 Entering the Property and Parking